Yngling (keelboat): Production

 In the past the design was built by Abbott Boats in Canada, the O'Day Corp. and Jibetech in the United States as well as Petticrows in the United Kingdom.
 It remains in production at Børresen Bådebyggeri in Denmark and by Mader Bootswerft in Germany.

 Design

 The Yngling is a racing keelboat, built predominantly of fibreglass, with wood trim.
-It has a fractional sloop rig with aluminum spars.
+It has a fractional sloop rig with aluminium spars.
 The hull has a spooned raked stem, a raised counter reverse transom, an internally mounted spade-type rudder controlled by a tiller and a swept fixed fin keel.
 It displaces 1323 lb and carries 683 lb of lead ballast.

 The boat has a draft of 3.44 ft with the standard keel.

-The design has small cuddy cabin for stowage.
+The design has a small cuddy cabin for stowage.

 For sailing the design is equipped with a 180 sqft spinnaker, an end-boom mainsheet, foam buoyancy and sail windows for visibility.